 They are very different courses.

-The APALS is an in-house designed One day face-to-face.
+The PALS1 is an in-house designed One day face-to-face.

 The APLS is a specialist course facilitated by APLS.org over three days.